-The Business Chamber issues Certificates of Origin to exporters as a service:
+The Business Chamber issues Certificates of Origin to members:

 There are two types of COs that chambers can issue: